yasmeendev/hammad/docs/v2.0/user_docs/marketing/overview.md

 ### Tags

-The Dynamic Content functionality can be used to show specific content to targeted customers.
-The system determines the customers properties via Tags.
-Virto Commerce incorporates tagging system that is used to set and evaluate tags that the user can use to segment Customers, and to decide when, where and to which Customer this content should be displayed.
+You can use the dynamic content feature to display specific content to the customers being targeted.
+Technically, this targeting is managed through tags.
+Virto Commerce incorporates a tagging system that is used to set and evaluate tags used to segment customers and to decide when, where, and to which customer the relevant piece of content should be displayed.

 The tagging data about a customer is captured in a variety of ways, including the following:

-1. Information provided in a registered customer account;
+1. Information provided upon customer signup.
-1. Information entered by a Customer Service about a customer during the customer's service call;
+2. Information entered by a customer service agent about a customer during the call.
-1. Target and referring URLs and search terms captured when the user clicks a link that brings them to a storefront;
+3. Target and referring URLs and search terms captured when a user clicks a link that brings them to Storefront.
-1. Customer Geo location.
+4. Customer location.

-Information captured by the tags is stored in the user’s session while he shops in on storefront.
-The information can then be used to evaluate whether the customer meets the conditions set for displaying the Dynamic Content.
-Tag information is captured only when the customer first visits the storefront during the browser session.
+The data captured by the tags is stored within the user session while the user continues shopping in Storefront.
+This data can then be used to evaluate whether the customer meets the conditions set for displaying the dynamic content.
+You can set those conditions whenever you have the ***Dynamic Content*** permissions.

-A Marketer or other Manager user with granted Dynamic Content permissions, uses the tags when creating conditions that determine whether a customer will see a piece of Dynamic Content or not.

 !!! tip
 	Refer to [this article](publishing-conditions.md) if you want to learn more about publishing conditions.